 One important detail to note is that while indoor cats will shed all year long, outdoor cats tend to shed most during the Autumn to Winter period.
 It may help to brush your pet more frequently on wooden or tiled flooring when possible to minimize time spent cleaning this excess hair.

-Much like with dogs, cats are happy to play in piles of dead leaves, which can often contain dangerous molds and fungi dangerous to your pet.
+Much like with dogs, cats are happy to play in piles of dead leaves, which can often contain molds and fungi dangerous to your pet.
 Ideally you should keep your leaves neatly piled and contained inside a locked bin, raking at least once a week and more if you have many trees in your garden.

-Also, remember that while keeping your pet indoors throughout the colder months may be tempting, this will bring it’s own share of problems.
-Naturally curious, most cats are drawn to powerful scents, especially unfamiliar ones, and so cleaning products, moth balls and other ‘smelly’ chemicals in particular will attract your pet.
+Also, remember that while keeping your pet indoors throughout the colder months may be tempting, this will bring its own share of problems.
+Naturally curious, most cats are drawn to powerful scents, especially unfamiliar ones, so cleaning products, moth balls and other ‘smelly’ chemicals in particular will attract your pet.
 Keep such items well out of their reach (and remember that all felines, even kittens, are talented at reaching high places) or curiousity will indeed kill the cat.

 Be sure to keep in mind that, if you have been dealing with unwanted rodents in your home, you should immediately remove any and all poisons you may have left around the house.
-Cats are an effective means of driving out such pests, and to a cat, a mouse or rat poisoned is simply a free meal, and the poison will be as lethal to your pet as it was to the mouse.
+Cats are an effective means of driving out such pests, but to a cat, a mouse or rat poisoned is simply a free meal, and the poison will be as lethal to your pet as it was to the mouse.